OHM-Space/Infotention.js/README.md

 The SECOND STAGE is to recreate the functionality of Yahoo Pipes and to create modules that are specifically targeting the different aspects of Infotention and Mind Amplification following the H-LAM/T philosophy.

+Possible THIRD STAGE is to build on the Data Flow access to general javascrtip APIs into a general programing tool that helps programers work with a Data Flow based Integration View of whatever program they are working on.
+This could help them more improvisationally try out integrations of software compenents for rapid prototyping and also impriove integration and unit testing.

 References:
 * Yahoo Pipes Video - https://www.youtube.com/watch?v=8XSm8ZyxMrU